Mexico Field Trips, February and March 1980

 Monday:

-9.40 AM leave hotel Isabel & visit San Bartolo Coyotepec (Doña
+9.40 AM leave hotel Isabel and visit San Bartolo Coyotepec (Doña

-Rosa’s black pottery) & Santo Tomás Jalieza (cotton belts &
+Rosa’s black pottery) and Santo Tomás Jalieza (cotton belts, sashes and purses).

 Return

-to hotel for lunch & return to Cuernavaca.
+to hotel for lunch and return to Cuernavaca.
 Arrival in C. about 11

 PM.